Firefighting plane crashes in Australia, killing 3 Americans

 “Our hearts go out to their loved ones.
 They were helping Australia, far from their own homes, an embodiment of the deep friendship between our two countries,” she said in a statement.

-“Thank you to these three, and to all the brave firefighters from Australia and around the world.
+Payne added: “Thank you to these three, and to all the brave firefighters from Australia and around the world.
 Your service and contribution are extraordinary.
-We are ever grateful,” she added.
+We are ever grateful.”

 The tragedy brings the death toll from the blazes to at least 31 since September.
 The fires have also destroyed more than 2,600 homes and razed more than 10.4 million hectares (25.7 million acres), an area bigger than the U.S. state of Indiana.